-Richard Searle is a Consultant and Educator with wide experience in Australia and internationally.
+Richard Searle is an Educator and Consultant with wide experience in Australia and internationally.
 He specialises in executive and management development, with a particular focus on leadership, decision making and negotiation.

 Richard is Director of management education consultancy Leaders & Searle and a long time Program Director and now Associate at Melbourne Business School Executive Education (formerly MBS Mt Eliza Executive Education}.
 He has also consulted widely to Executive Teams and Senior Management Groups in the private and public sectors.
-Clients of Leaders & Searle have included ANZ, Orica, WDS Pty Ltd, Australian Institute of Police Management, Great Barrier Reef Marine Park Authority, the International CFO Forum, Johnson & Johnson Medical, St John of God Hospitals, Department of Justice NT, ProBuild, Aussie Home Loans, Maben Constructions, Departments of Corrections SA and NT, the Victorian Managed Insurance Agency, Australian Private Equity and Venture Capital Association (AVCAL), Dandenong High School, Bursars Association of New South Wales, Lipman (Construction) Pty Ltd, Greater Dandenong Network of School Principals, Mind Australia, Greater Wellington Regional Water NZ, Gisborne District Council NZ, Synlait Milk Ltd NZ and Costa Group.
+Clients of Leaders & Searle have included ANZ, Orica, WDS Pty Ltd, Australian Institute of Police Management, Great Barrier Reef Marine Park Authority, the International CFO Forum, Johnson & Johnson Medical, St John of God Hospitals, Department of Justice NT, ProBuild, Aussie Home Loans, Maben Constructions, Departments of Corrections SA and NT, the Victorian Managed Insurance Agency, Australian Private Equity and Venture Capital Association (AVCAL), Dandenong High School, Bursars Association of New South Wales, Lipman (Construction) Pty Ltd, Greater Dandenong Network of School Principals, Mind Australia, Greater Wellington Regional Water NZ, Gisborne District Council NZ, Synlait Milk Ltd NZ, Costa Group, HESTA and NAB Business.
 Some of Richard's corporate clients at MBS are listed below.